Sylig/Sylig/README.md

 Express <br>
 SQL <br>

+- 🔭 I’m currently working on a personal photography website.

-- 📫 How to reach me - email address: Simonaligorio@icloud.com
+  ## 📫 How to reach me - email address: Simonaligorio@icloud.com

 <!--
 **Sylig/Sylig** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.